London Borough of Haringey (24 018 219)

 The complaint

-- In summary, Miss X says a Council officer ended Mr Y’s tenancy in court through false evidence.
+- Miss X says a Council officer ended Mr Y’s tenancy in court through false evidence.
 Miss X would like a full investigation as she says Mr Y has been left street homeless.

 The Ombudsman’s role and powers